 The cream to turn to to get you out of almost any skin sticky spot, it's ultra-restrained in its ingredient list, so it's basically impossible for it flare up even the most sensitive of skin.
 Apply like a thick shearling coat in the winter, and use as a weekly replenishing treatment come summer.

 ASOS can't be ignored in the affordable beauty arena—you can buy it practically anywhere, and the formulas are actually really good (not often what you expect from a fashion-first company).
-This crayon-style bronze-y highlighter is suitably creamy.
+This crayon-style bronze highlighter is suitably creamy.

 There's a reason derms are always quick to throw LRP into their recommendations mix, and that's because it really works yet is super inexpensive to get hold of.
-That's why this spot clearer is often the only product beauty editors will part with their own money to buy (rather than purely depend on their tester samples) because it can calm down an acneic flare-up with minimal hassle.
+That's why this spot clearer is often the only product beauty editors will part with their own money to buy (rather than purely depend on their tester samples) because it can calm down an acne flare-up with minimal hassle.

 This South Korean brand is a brilliant entry point into that corner of the world's high-tech skincare scene without breaking the bank.
-You'll be hard pressed to find a powder more finely milled than this one, which means it soaks up extra oily without anyone being able to detect it's there at all.
+You'll be hard-pressed to find a powder more finely milled than this one, which means it soaks up extra oily without anyone being able to detect it's there at all.

 We'll stop harping on about this concealer when someone makes something better for less money—yeah, that's not looking likely.
 It is so hardy it's like pasting skin with a thick layer of icing—if icing perfectly matched your skin tone, was as thin as a wafer and was glowy AF, that is.

-You might not be bothered about drinking coconut water anymore, but it can still do great things to your skin if used in the right formulations—like this self tan.
+You might not be bothered about drinking coconut water anymore, but it can still do great things to your skin if used in the right formulations—like this self-tan.
 The coconut water helps hydrate skin, thus producing a more realistic-looking glow.
 Win-win.

 If you, like us, love a ultra-fluffy, and somewhat wet mascara, you'll undoubtedly find a little lash joy in CoverGirl's formula.
 No, it won't clump, but it will coat lashes in plenty of glossy black formula.

-Popular among makeup artists in Japan, Visee's gel eyeliner is one of those super-soft yet kinda waxy formulas that allows you just enough time to smudge the colour adequately, but then it sets and stays put until you want to take it off.
+Popular among makeup artists in Japan, Visee's gel eyeliner is one of those super-soft yet kinda waxy formulas that allows you just enough time to smudge the color adequately, but then it sets and stays put until you want to take it off.

 Ending on a high, it's rare you'll find yourself in a beauty insider's bathroom without stumbling across a giant bottle of Bioderma's micellar water.
 Brilliant as a quick morning cleanse, even better as a sturdy makeup remover, this French pharmacy fave has yet to be trumped.